Mohammed-Shajith/AI_Code_Reviewer_-Voice-activated-/README.md

 ##  Features

--  **Voice-to-Code**: Speak your Python code – the bot will transcribe and review it.
+-  **Voice-to-Code**: Share your Python code – the bot will analyze and review it.
 -  **AI-based Review**: Detects code smells, errors, and offers suggestions.
 -  **Real-time Feedback**: Immediate analysis on spoken or written code.